librescoot/battery-service/README.md

-# MDB Battery Service
+# LibreScoot Battery Service

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-The MDB Battery Service is a critical component responsible for managing and monitoring battery systems through NFC communication.
+The LibreScoot Battery Service is a critical component responsible for managing and monitoring battery systems through NFC communication.
 This service handles real-time battery state management, safety monitoring, and communication with the Redis messaging system.

 ## Features